Car depreciation – the ultimate guide

 - Avoid smoking or taking pets in your car

 - Avoid or remove modifications such as spoilers or aftermarket wheel arches

 - Check and prevent MOT failures for simple faults, and look at any recorded issues.
 Get tips in our ultimate MOT guide.

 How important is car depreciation when buying or selling a car?

 There are still potential benefits to buying a new car.
 You don’t need to worry about previous owners, warranties, or MOTs.
-And some car buyers think that the initial depreciation is a price worth paying to always have the latest model under 12 months old.
+And some car buyers think that the initial depreciation is a price worth paying to always have the latest model.

 Buying an 8-year-old car just to be sure of its price staying stable a few years, might end up costing you more in maintenance and running costs, as it’s more likely to break down and need parts replacing.